devtanc/CircleCI-S3-Deploy-Base/README.md

 ### Other info

-I removed the react app service worker, becuase it caused issues with caching that I didn't want to deal with at the time.
+I removed the react app service worker, because it caused issues with caching that I didn't want to deal with at the time.